-While in the hospital, you’ll work with a physical therapist (an expert in exercise and rehabilitation).
+While in the hospital, you’ll work with a physical therapist.
+This is an expert in exercise and rehabilitation.
 He or she will teach you how to move your limb safely.
-You’ll learn how to transfer (move) between two surfaces, such as a bed and a chair.
+You’ll learn how to move between two surfaces, such as a bed and a chair.
 You’ll also learn how to support your residual limb when you sit and lie down.
 This helps prevent shortening of muscles and tightening of joints.
 You will be given an exercise program to continue at home.

 Your sutures or staples will be removed about 3 weeks after surgery.
 Once the sutures or staples are removed, desensitization can begin.
 This involves gently massaging, tapping, and rubbing your residual limb.
 Do this a few times each day.
 Desensitization helps prepare your limb for a prosthesis.
 It can also help relieve phantom pain and decrease phantom sensation.
 Wash your residual limb with plain soap and water, and gently pat dry.
 Do this at least once a day.
 And don’t pick at scabs that form over your scar.
 While in the hospital, you’ll learn about scar massage.
 Scar massage can begin when the sutures or staples are out and the wound has completely healed.

 After your wound has healed, you’ll begin wearing a shrinker sock every day.
 This is a tapered sock that applies pressure to the bottom of your residual limb.
 The shrinker sock controls swelling.
 It also helps shape your limb to prepare for a prosthesis.
 You’ll be taught how to use and clean your shrinker sock at home.

 Your family member or friend will have a lot to think about.
 You may be called on to serve as a helper, caregiver, or source of support.
 Here are some ways you can help:

 Learn about wound care, residual limb care, and shrinker sock care.